Entitlement to the estate

 Entitlement under a Will

-Where the deceased left a valid Will, the executors must identify which beneficiaries are entitled to which property.
+Where the deceased left a valid Will, the executors must identify which beneficiaries are entitled to any specific property.
 Unless there is a contrary intention in the Will, then as to:

 1. identifying the property, the Will speaks and takes effect as if it had been executed immediately before the death of the testator